aliyun/terraform-provider-alicloud/website/docs/d/kvstore_accounts.html.markdown

 ---
-subcategory: "Redis And Memcache (KVStore)"
+subcategory: "Tair (Redis OSS-Compatible) And Memcache (KVStore)"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_kvstore_accounts"
 sidebar_current: "docs-alicloud-datasource-kvstore-accounts"
 description: |-
-  Provides a list of KVStore Accounts to the user.
+  Provides a list of Tair (Redis OSS-Compatible) And Memcache (KVStore) Accounts to the user.
 ---

-# alicloud\_kvstore\_accounts
+# alicloud_kvstore_accounts

-This data source provides the KVStore Accounts of the current Alibaba Cloud user.
+This data source provides the Tair (Redis OSS-Compatible) And Memcache (KVStore) Accounts of the current Alibaba Cloud user.

 -> **NOTE:** Available in v1.102.0+.